 Look at the person

-Do you feel relaxed with the instructor?
+Do you feel relaxed with the driving instructor?
 Do you find it easy to learn from them?
 Does the way they teach suit the way you learn?
 Or do they have BO and halitosis?
 At the very least, talk to the person who’s going to be doing the teaching before you pay any money, especially if you’re dealing with a large company.
-And if an instructor behaves inappropriately in any way, find another teacher.
+And if driving instructors behave inappropriately in any way, find another teacher.